 In 1882 Canadians George and William Chaffey purchased 8,000-acres of the Cucamonga Rancho, including the water rights, for \$90,000 and established an irrigation colony which they named Ontario, in honor of their homeland.
-On October 25th of that same year they also established the San Antonio Water Company under the General Corporation Laws of the United States.
+On October 25th of that same year, they also established the San Antonio Water Company under the General Corporation Laws of the United States.
 Those rancho water rights established way back in the 1700's, passed down from owner to owner, were transferred to the Company to support the newly established irrigation colony.

 The brothers sold irrigation colony land in 10-acre blocks, primarily intended for the booming citrus industry.
 Along with the land, the brothers sold shares in the Company, one share for each purchased acre.
 Each shareholder was entitled to a portion of available local water, distributed equally by the company amongst all the shareholders.
 The Company was responsible for distributing water on a non-profit basis to the shareholders.
+Ensuring a water supply was critical for the success of the Ontario Colony.
+Water, as always, has been scarce in Southern California.
+In 1882 it was not common for irrigation systems to be developed to serve and provide for multiple independently owned farms.
+Thus, the San Antonio Water Company served as the 'sugar' in the lemonade that the Chaffey Brothers were selling to potential citrus grove farmers.